-Paragraph 14 specifically confirms that a presumption in favour of sustainable development is at the heart of the NPPF and should be seen as a golden thread running through plan-making and decision taking.
+Paragraph 11 specifically confirms that a presumption in favour of sustainable development is at the heart of the NPPF.
 It states that for decision- taking this means (unless material considerations indicate otherwise)

-- "approving development proposals that accord with the development plan without delay; and - where the development plan is absent, silent or relevant policies are out-of-date, granting planning permission unless: - any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this framework taken as a whole; or - specific policies in the framework indicate that development should be restricted."
+- "-approving development proposals that accord with an up-to-date development plan without delay; or - where there are no relevant development plan policies, or the policies which are most important for determining the application are out-of-date, granting permission unless: - i. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole."